Zlatans3/FlotMand/README.md

 Unlike many other vibe coded app, I strove for consistent and concise architecture.
 I also make sure to follow the best practices whether it is state handling navigation and logic in general.
 This is very loosely based on the Now in Android Repo.

+The aim is to make my little hobby project look like enterprice quality app material.

 # What am I learning from this project?